kubermatic/docs/content/kubecarrier/v0.3/architecture/use_cases.md

 ## Multi-Regional Service Deployments
 In order to build multi-regional, highly-available solutions, it is often needed to deploy the same set of applications into multiple Kubernetes clusters.
-In such deployments, it is critical to mange the applications as a cattle, not as a pet - especially if we are speaking about dozens or hundreds of clusters.
+In such deployments, it is critical to manage the applications as a cattle, not as a pet - especially if we are speaking about dozens or hundreds of clusters.
 KubeCarrier can be used as a central management hub for applications that run across many clusters.

 ## Hybrid Cloud Service Deployments